-How Can a Frameless Shower Screen Open Up the Bathroom?
+How Can a Frameless Shower Screens Open Up the Bathroom?

-There are many different kinds of showers that you can choose to install in your bathroom: a freestanding tub with a curtain, a built in tub with a curtain or a glass door, a framed shower, a frameless shower… and most of these can be made with a frameless shower screen if that’s what you choose.
+There are many different kinds of showers that you can choose to install in your bathroom: a freestanding tub with a curtain, a built-in tub with a curtain or a glass door, a framed shower, a frameless shower… and most of these can be made with a frameless shower screens if that’s what you choose.

-Whether you have a freestanding shower or a shower built into the wall, adding a frameless shower screen eliminates the division between shower and bathroom, so it looks almost as if there is no door at all.
+Whether you have a freestanding shower or a shower built into the wall.
+Adding frameless shower screens eliminates the division between shower and bathroom.
+So it looks almost as if there is no door at all.

 A typical frameless shower screen is made of glass, meaning that it doesn’t appear to make a division or to take up space in your bathroom, because everything in and around it is visible through the glass.

-It allows light to pass through while containing water, and it makes the bathroom seem bigger from the outside and the shower seem bigger from the inside.
+It allows light to pass through while containing water, and it makes the bathroom seem bigger from the outside.
+And the shower seems bigger from the inside.